Research in the Department of Dermatology

 Dr. Brittany Dulmage focus’ on oncodermatology, managing hair, skin, and nail side effects of cancer therapies.
 In particular, she studies diagnosis, management, and prevention of hair loss in cancer patients and cutaneous adverse reactions to immunotherapy.
 Her research is funded by the Dermatology Foundation.
 She is also interested in medical education research.

 Dr. Ben Kaffenberger focuses on translational and clinical research for drug and cancer therapeutic adverse events, pyoderma gangrenosum, hidradenitis suppurativa, and complex ulcerations, and other immunologic skin disease.
 His research is focused on several specific outcomes: diagnosing and differentiating drug eruptions (funded by the Dermatology Foundation), Developing artificial intelligence biomarkers using digital and thermal imaging (funded by American Acne and Rosacea Society, National Rosacea Society), hospital outcomes for patients with skin diseases, changing care delivery and the development and integration of teledermatology system (funded internally through the Medicaid Upper Payment Limit Awards), and differentiating cellulitis from non-infectious causes of skin redness (funded internally through the Patient Safety Advancement Grants).

-Dr. Tyler is also board certified in Obstetrics and Gynecology and has a special interest in vulvovaginal disease.
-She is actively participating in clinical trials for genital psoriasis, hidradenitis suppuritiva, and chronic spontaneous urticaria.
+Dr. Kelly Tyler is also board certified in Obstetrics and Gynecology and has a special interest in vulvovaginal disease.
+She has participated in clinical trials for genital psoriasis, hidradenitis suppuritiva, and chronic spontaneous urticaria.